Risk BowTie Method

 In the BowTie, Controls change the likelihood or consequence of a risk but Escalation Factors are conditions that can vary the effectiveness of likelihood or consequence Controls.
 Escalation Factors might include fatigue, competency, the environment, foreign exchange, drug use, human error, etc.

-On an oil rig for example, Controls such as fire detection and suppression systems might be more likely to fail on an oil rig than in an office building due to the corrosive salt water environment.
+For example, on an oil rig, controls such as fire detection and suppression systems might be more likely to fail on an oil rig than in an office building due to the corrosive saltwater environment.
 In this instance, Controls such as regular inspections, testing, and preventative maintenance programs might mitigate that Escalation Factor.

-It’s important to remember that, as illustrated below, not all controls will be effective at managing all sources of risk, nor mitigating all consequences.
+It’s important to remember that, as illustrated below, not all controls will effectively manage all sources of risk or mitigate all consequences.

 Figure 6: Control Relationships